 - Download The Burra Charter 2013 (Adopted 31.10.2013) (2.1MB)

-Click here for details of previous versions and the background to the Charter.
+Click here for for previous versions and translations of the 1999 Burra Charter.

 Australia ICOMOS is developing a series of Practice Notes to supplement and provide practical advice on aspects of the Burra Charter and its application.
 They cover a wide variety of topics, recognising that heritage is an increasingly diverse field.
 Launched in 2013, the first seven Practice Notes can be downloaded by clicking on the links below: